Code-Institute-Submissions/DentalCare/README.md

 ### Existing Features

+- Navigation Bar: Collapsable for use across devices of smaller screen sizes i.e. smart phones.
+- Navigation Bar: **Sticky** to remain at the top of the page when scrolling down through the site.
-- Main Page: Gives an overview of the Dental Practice a short explanation of each section of the site.
+- Main Page: About us section with quick overview of the other pages on the site.
-- Services Page: Highlights the 3 different type of service offered by the practice and the treatment offered within each service.
+- Services Page: Highlighting the types of dental services available, with links to testimonials and contact us page.
-- Testimonials Page: Provides an account from recent customers of the Dental Practice
+- Testimonials Page: Highlighting recent customer reviews, with links to services and contact us page.
-- Contact Us Page: Enables users of the site to get in touch with the Practice requesting an appointment or further information.
+- Contact Us Page: Form fillable contact page allowing customers to get in touch while leaving contact details.
+- Footer: Full contact details on footer with links to respective social media sites.

 ### Features Left to Implement